• Global

 Information Architecture

-• Moving from a "30,000 foot" global view into line-by-line, chip-by-chip granularity means organizing a navigational hierarchy mapped to various data models & schema, consistently and efficiently routing users to where they want to go.
+• Moving from a "30,000 foot" global view into line-by-line, chip-by-chip granularity, efficiently routing users to root-cause insight, means first organizing around a navigational hierarchy mapped to various data models & schema throughout a diverse network of connector types and B.I. data inputs.

 • Breadcrumbs and navigational tree menus assist display of the current hierarchichal context, making it easy to dive in and back out.